Vauxhall, Vauxhall Gardens

 A variety of pursuits took place here including fairs, concerts, balloon ascents, fireworks, balls, bowling, and cock-fighting.
 In 1747 Aris's Gazette advertised:

 This is to give Notice, - That there will be a main of Cocks fought at Duddeston Hall near Birmingham, betwixt the Gentlmen of Warwickshire and Worcestershire, for Four Guineas a Battle, and Forty Guineas the Main.
 To weigh on Monday, the 9th of June, and to fight the two following Days.

-Left: Birmingham in 1839 by the SDUK from the Mapseeker website, use permitted for non-commercial purposes.
-See Acknowledgements.
+Above: Birmingham in 1839 by the SDUK from the Mapseeker website, use permitted for non-commercial purposes.

 In 1818 Charles Pye wrote in his Description of Modern Birmingham:

 These delightful gardens, which contain a very spacious bowling green, an orchestra, a great number of commodious gravel walks, on the borders of which are numerous lofty trees, of various kinds, together with parterres, where flowers of different sorts were accustomed to be seen, were, till of late years, resorted to by none but the genteeler sort of people, and from their retired situation, are every way capable of being made one of the most rural retreats for public amusement of any in the kingdom.

 Times are now completely changed, it being turned into an alehouse, where persons of all descriptions may be accommodated with that or any other liquor, on which account the upper classes of the inhabitants have entirely absented themselves.
 By adopting this method, the editor is of opinion, that the present occupier is accumulating more money than any of his predecessors. - There are, during summer, fire works occasionally exhibited, and sometimes concerts of vocal and instrumental music.